Wildlife

 PARK CITY, Utah — A bow hunter illegally killed an elk at Park City Mountain in late September, according to Utah state wildlife officials.
 Officials said Tuesday the investigation is ongoing.

-The Utah Division of Wildlife Resources (DWR) received a report of a suspicious deer poached on private land Sept.
-26, according to the Park City Police Department blotter.
-Conservation officers responded to the scene the following day and found a dead elk with its head removed and all the meat harvested.
+According to the Park City Police Department blotter, the Utah Division of Wildlife Resources (DWR) received a report of a suspicious deer poached on private land on Sept.
+26. Conservation officers responded to the scene the following day and found a dead elk with its head removed and all the meat harvested.

 Faith Jolley, spokesperson for the Utah DWR, confirmed that the incident occurred within the extended archery elk hunting unit along the Wasatch Front.
-However, she noted the specific area where the elk was found is private property owned by Park City Mountain Resort, where hunting is strictly prohibited.
+However, she noted that the area where the elk was found was private property owned by Park City Mountain Resort, where hunting was strictly prohibited.

 “The elk was harvested within the extended archery season dates,” Jolley said.
 “The incident is still under investigation, and our officer is working with Park City Mountain Resort.”